yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
 Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer, author and consultant.
 Discovery through creation is a central theme in my work.
 Even to share a thought is to create an impression in someone's mind.

 I believe that we improve our understanding of Nature by creating things, including algorithms that express our knowledge in abstract ways.
-We improve our knowledge of ourselves and each other by sharing our creations.
+We improve our knowledge of ourselves and each other by sharing our creations - or by pitting them against each other to expose their strengths and weaknesses.
 Art and Science exist in [Equipoise](https://yubik.substack.com/p/coming-soon).

 ### Let's work on something together!